Here at Wellspring, we know recovery is possible -

 That all persons having a psychiatric disability should have access to decent, affordable housing coupled with effective recovery-oriented treatment and rehabilitation services.

 In our programs: We are dedicated to providing recovery-oriented programming, which always incorporates client-centered, individualized care, and utilizes a multi-disciplinary approach.

 In our housing: We provide high quality, well-constructed housing that assures our clients opportunities for community integration and enhances our neighborhoods.

 In Our Community: We are committed to transparency through excellence in program practices and outcomes, and excellence in employment and financial management.
 All aspects of the agency’s operations are overseen by our volunteer Board of Directors, comprised of community leaders, mental health professionals and concerned family members.

 Wellspring was founded by a small band of community leaders, mental health professionals and parents who joined together to address the need for supportive housing for adults with severe and persistent psychiatric illnesses.

-The agency began in 1982 by opening a 15-bed transitional residential program, using only privately raised funds.
+The agency began in 1982 by opening a 15-bed supportive residential program, using only privately raised funds.
 Over time, support from the Kentucky Department of Mental Health and other public funding sources was secured and private fundraising also increased.
 However, the demand from clients, their family members, mental health professionals and community leaders for Wellspring’s supportive housing steadily grew.
-In response, Wellspring continued its growth, and today offers a variety of supported housing options designed to provide a “best practices” approach to mental health recovery through 19 diverse sites.
+In response, Wellspring continued its growth, and today offers a variety of supportive housing options designed to provide a “best practices” approach to mental health recovery through 19 diverse sites.